josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 </div>

-While the name `root` is a special alias, other `ModuleInjector` hierarchies don't have aliases.
+While the name `root` is a special alias, other `ModuleInjector` hierarchies do not have aliases.
 You have the option to create `ModuleInjector` hierarchies whenever a dynamically loaded component is created, such as with the Router, which will create child `ModuleInjector` hierarchies.

 All requests forward up to the root injector, whether you configured it with the `bootstrapModule()` method, or registered all providers with `root` in their own services.